nkreiger/kreig-chain/README.md

+## KREIG-CHAIN...Blockchain and Cryptocurrency built from scratch by yours truly...

+# Working blockchain storage and cryptocurrency (wallets, transactions, verification, signatures...etc)

+# built with node.js

+## FRONTEND COMING SOON that will make requests via an API to the chain

-## HOw to use this on postman...cryptocurrency in action
+## How to use this on postman...cryptocurrency in action

 #1.
 Launch multiple servers...npm run dev ... new one then HTTP_PORT=3002 P2P_PORT=5002 PEERS=ws://localhost:5001 npm run dev... and so on